 The BC government released a report by its Mountain Caribou Science Team containing recommendations that could lead to shocking consequences.
 Options are presented that are based primarily upon increased killing of the predators and competitor species of the mountain caribou, with little or no new protection of habitat.

 BC has the world’s only mountain caribou and they live in the Inland Rainforest Region.
 The mountain caribou depends upon old-growth forest for its survival.
 As a result of excessive logging, it is in serious danger of going extinct.
-With almost 100 animals, the Central Selkirk herd is the most viable of the southern herds.
-After three years of a federal-provincial recovery process for mountain caribou, there has been no increased protection of the old-growth forest used by these animals.
+With the recent functional extinction of the two southernmost herds, the Central Selkirk herd is now the most viable of the southern herds.

 Forty Two Scientists Urge Full Protection of Old-Growth Forest to Save Mountain Caribou